LightAndLight/snake-wrangling-talk/slides/cbc.md

 In domains that follow a consistent, logical design, leaning on the type system for things like this is a boon.
 But there are so many gotchas in the Python syntax, and fixing each one with type invariants made the library more and more complex.

+Python has 3 levels of "grammar" or "syntax".
+The first level is the "concrete" grammar - the one the parser implements.
+The second level is the "actual" grammar, which corrects a bunch often things that they didn't encode in the concrete grammar.
+The third tier is some edge cases on top of that.
 </div>

 ##